rahatalionline/github-demo/README.md

 ### In case of problems
 Give attention to the file/folder permissions:
-1. The script is sometimes not executable do chmod + x bin/sugarm
+- The script is sometimes not executable do chmod +x bin/sugarm
-1. The user running the script must have access to the files (read vardef etc ..)
+- The user running the script must have access to the files (read vardef etc ..)
-1. The script modifies/regenerates cache, check that www-data can read the newly generated files
+- The script modifies/regenerates cache, check that www-data can read the newly generated files